 - Light tension (level 1) – You have to maintain this tension during the introductive stretching session (ideal to prepare your body for the training exercises after warm-up); it generates a low level of tension (vaguely perceptible and pleasant) and it is also useful to prepare your ligaments for the level 2

-- Middle tension (level 2) – This is the maximum tension that a beginner / intermediate must reach; it is a stretching level to be achieved at the end of training for a tendons transformation session (when the body is completely heated read Lesson 6.1); it generates a kind of tension perceptible but that do not cause any kind of pain
+- Middle tension (level 2) – This is the maximum tension that a beginner / intermediate should reach; it is a stretching level to be achieved at the end of training for a tendons transformation session (when the body is completely heated, read Lesson 6.1); it generates a kind of tension perceptible but that do not cause any kind of pain

-- Light pain (level 4) – This is the maximum tension that a beginner / intermediate can reach during the study of a lever (read Chin Na) but never during an elongation; it is a stretching level that causes a light pain (indispensable to understand if a technique is applied correctly or not); it must not be maintained for more than a 1-2 seconds to avoid damages (beginners and / or not conditioned practitioners must give a few days of recovering to their limbs after these practices)
+- Light pain (level 4) – This is the maximum tension that a beginner / intermediate can reach during the study of a lever (read Chin Na) but never during an elongation; it is a stretching level that causes light pain (indispensable to understand if a technique is applied correctly or not); it must not be maintained for more than a 1-2 seconds to avoid damages; even if the pain does not remains, beginners and / or not conditioned practitioners should give a few days of recovering to their limbs after these practices

-- Middle pain (level 5) – This is the maximum level that an expert can reach during a training application of a lever (in no cases during an elongation); it is a relatively dangerous tension that causes real pain; it is completely prohibited to beginners and must not be maintained for more than a 1-2 seconds to avoid real damages (this practice is useful in a not life-risking self-defense situation or, sometimes, in high-level sparring session)
+- Middle pain (level 5) – This is the maximum level that an expert can reach during a training application of a lever (in no cases during an elongation); it is a relatively dangerous tension that causes real pain; it is completely prohibited to beginners and must not be maintained for more than a 1-2 seconds to avoid real damages; this type of tension is also useful in a not life-risking self-defense situation or, sometimes, in high-level sparring sessions

 - Intense pain (level 6) – This type of prolonged elongation always causes damages and can be used only in self-defense situations (or in sports competitions); in this case, the risk of causing temporary damage is extremely high (in no cases this can be done during training, even against conditioned partners)

-- Breaking (level 7) – This is not an elongation but an explosive destruction of body elements (tendons, muscles, bones, etc.); the risk of causing permanent damages is extremely high, this practice can be used only in serious self-defense scenarios (and should be avoided during sports competitions)
+- Breaking (level 7) – This is not a normal elongation, it is an explosive movement aimed at destructing specific body elements (tendons, muscles, bones, etc.); the risk of causing permanent damages is extremely high, this practice can be used only in the most dangerous self-defense scenarios (and should be avoided even during sports competitions)

 Despite the parameters provided, the various levels are quite indicative and require the development of an ever-increasing perception of your body conditions (in general and in the specific moment of application).